 If the city still looks dull, plan your photoshoots ahead and shoot during the blue or the golden hour.
 Sometimes lighting alone can be a form of inspiration.
 If you combine this with some of the other exercises, you’ll likely come back with a collection of truly unique photographs shot in a somewhat bland location.

 Photographing people as they go about their day can be unfamiliar territory for some of you.
-But getting in the habit of shooting street style photographs can actually help you in your creative endeavors.
-When photographing landscapes, you have a lot of time to stop, focus, plan and shoot.
+However, this is one of the urban photography tips that can hell you make the most of a boring location.
+The habit of shooting street style photographs can also help you in your creative endeavors.
+When photographing landscapes, you have a lot of time to stop, focus, plan, and shoot.
 Street photography is a little more unexpected, and more often than not, accidental shots become gems in your portfolio.

 If there’s anything to take away from this, is that you should always focus on telling a story.
 When you’re determined to do so, one photograph becomes two, two become four and before you know it, here comes a brand new series you’re proud of.